Can You Drive After Ketamine Therapy?

 "I feel fine, can I just drive?"

-Some patients feel completely normal within a few hours and wonder if the full 6-hour rule is really necessary for them.
+Some patients feel completely normal within a few hours and wonder if waiting until the next day is really necessary for them.
 I understand the frustration.
 The answer is still yes, and I'll tell you why in one sentence: subjective self-assessment of impairment is unreliable, and the stakes of being wrong are too high.

 You may feel alert and coordinated while still having measurably slower reaction times.
 In your living room, that's harmless.
 Behind the wheel, it's a collision risk.
 This is the one category where I ask patients to trust the protocol over how they feel.
-The restriction is time-limited and the safety margin is not negotiable.
+The restriction is short, it lines up with the FDA's own standard for esketamine, and the safety margin is not negotiable.

 Why the restrictions exist at all